angelosps/Machine-Learning/README.md

 Notebooks for the class "EP08: Pattern Recognition and Machine Learning" at the University of Athens.

 In the following table I include the links to Google Colaboratory for the various models.
-The _ipynb_ files are included in this repository as well.Each notebook is fully documented in Greek.
+The _ipynb_ files are included in this repository as well.
+Each notebook is fully documented *in Greek*.

 |Method | Link to Google Colab |
 |:-:|:-:|